-Panama court clears ex-president Martinelli of spying charges | The China Post
+Panama court clears ex-President Martinelli of spying charges | The China Post

-A Panama court on Friday declared the country’s former president Ricardo Martinelli not guilty of espionage charges and ordered his immediate release.
+A Panama court on Friday declared former President Ricardo Martinelli not guilty of espionage and ordered his immediate release.

-Martinelli was president of Panama from 2009 to 2014 and was accused of embezzlement and illegally monitoring the phone calls and communications of some 150 people, including poiticians and journalists.
+Martinelli was president of Panama from 2009 to 2014 and was accused of embezzlement and illegally monitoring the phone calls and communications of some 150 people, including politicians and journalists.

-In a unanimous decision, a three-judge panel ruled that prosecutors had “failed to prove” their theory and that “reasonable doubts” had arisen about the allegations against Martinelli.
+In a unanimous decision, a three-judge panel ruled that prosecutors had “failed to prove” the charges and that “reasonable doubts” had arisen about the allegations against Martinelli.
 Prosecutors had been seeking a prison term of 21 years.

 “Thanks to my lawyers justice was done.
 This was a conspiracy of Juan Carlos Varela and Ronaldo Lopez,” Martinelli said Friday, singling out the country’s former national security council secretary as well.